-- Wash hands well with soap and water after using the toilet, and always before handling, duration preparation or eating foods. - Drink boiled cool water. - Avoid drinks with ice from unknown sources. - People with shigellosis should not prepare food or pour drinks for others until they can prove they no longer carry the Shigella bacteria. - Wash hands after contact with infected individuals. - Ensure proper disposal of sewage. - Protect public water supplies from faecal contamination. - Consume uncontaminated milk and milk products or pasteurized milk. - Control flies and avoid contact with food. - Take precautions regarding food and water when travelling to areas where inadequate sanitary facilities.
+- Wash hands well with soap and water after using the toilet, and always before handling, duration preparation or eating foods. - Drink boiled cool water. - People with shigellosis should not prepare food or pour drinks for others until they can prove they no longer carry the Shigella bacteria. - Wash hands after contact with infected individuals. - Ensure proper disposal of sewage. - Protect public water supplies from faecal contamination. - Consume uncontaminated milk and milk product or pasteurized milk. - Control flies and avoid contact with food. - Take precautions regarding food and water when travelling to the areas where inadequate sanitary facilities.